nfttrader-io/sdk-js/README.md

 await sdk.createSwap(....) //naturally the on() must be called before the initialization of the related method from which we want to catch the event
 ```

-Naturally you can also remove the listener if you don't want to track the event anymore.
-It depends by the logic of your code.
+Naturally, you can also remove the listener if you don't want to track the event anymore.
+It depends on the logic of your code.
 Example:

 ```js